intergestalt/MareeLettres/API.md

 ```
 NOTE: assuming no date/time discrepancies, using UTC ISODate

+#### GET api/letters?interval
+Get the new letters that are placed withing the last interval. see: config -> map_update_interval
+Update map by polling every map_update_interval seconds.

 ## (discussion / to do)

 #### GET api/letters?centerLat=...&centerLng=...&radius=...
 Get letters in radius

-#### GET api/letters?interval
-Get the new letters placed withing the last interval. see: config -> map_update_interval

-NOTE: Choose :seconds from a limited set.
-For example always use 5 seconds.
-Or only use 5 or 10 seconds.
-This is to leverage caching, which happens per URL.

 #### GET api/letters
 The GET letters request should allow transmission of player coordinates